gravitational/teleport/rfd/0059-search-based-access-requests.md

 We will specify two roles that define this flow.

-The role `response-team` will allow user with this role to request access to nodes of teams “dbs” and “splunk”, and members of OIDC/SAML group “app” developers to request access to their own group.
+The role `response-team` will allow users with this role to search for nodes as if they had the role `db-admins` and will allow them to request access to nodes normally requiring the `db-admins` role.
+If the access request is approved, the response team member will assume a restricted version of the `db-admins` role which only has access to the specific resources they were approved for.

 ```yaml
 kind: role